mnederlof/com.ubnt.unifi/README.md

 * Spanish

 ## Change Log:
+**2.0.2**
+* Bugfix release.
+Upon initial installation, it failed to start the app, due to uninitialized settings.

 **2.0.1**
 * Added triggers for non-paired devices (guests).
   * Usergroup token is provided too (if known)